 - Needles should stay fastened to the cord.
 It shouldn’t unscrew or come loose.

 - Sets with connectors are useful if you knit items like blankets.

 If this sounds good, you need to read my article on the best interchangeable knitting needles.

 I feature some of the most popular brands of these types of knititng tools.

 Guide To Cord Lengths

 Cords are available in several lengths, each for different usage.
-The needle cables including the needle tips ranges from 9″ to over 40″.
+The circular knitting needle cables, including the needle tips, range from 9″ to over 40″.
 It’s essential to choose the right one.

 All stitches need to sit on the cord without being stretched or bunched together.
 If you’re not sure which length to use, the pattern you’re knitting will tell you.

 Circular needles sizes are confusing.
 They have 2 numbers.
 For example, Size 10 24″ needles.

 This means the needles are size 10, and 24″ (24 inches) is the measurement from tip to tip, including the needle lengths and the cable together.